Requirements & Credit Information

 - World Language: Many ninth graders will elect to continue or begin a language in the first year of high school and complete 2-4 years of that language.

-- Music: Several music courses are open to ninth graders without an audition or teacher approval including, Chorus, Symphonic Band, Orchestra- Non-Strings, Electronic Music, Guitar, and Pop and Rock Ensemble.
+- Music: Several music courses are open to ninth graders without an audition or teacher approval including: Chorus, Symphonic Band, Orchestra- Non-Strings, Electronic Music, Guitar, and Pop and Rock Ensemble.
 Additional courses such as, Wind Ensemble, Orchestra-Strings and Jazz Ensemble, require teacher approval and/or audition to enroll.

 - Personalized Learning Programs: Students looking for a structured work environment during their school day, can enroll in Study Skills.